Heart Valve Problems

 - Mitral stenosis – Congenital mitral stenosis is rare.
 The typical adult patient is a woman whose mitral valve was damaged by rheumatic fever.

 - Mitral valve prolapse – In this condition, the leaflets of the mitral valve fail to close properly.
 It is a common condition, particularly among women between the ages of 14 and 30.
 The underlying cause is unknown, and the majority of patients never have symptoms.
 In most women with this condition, mitral valve prolapse has no significance.
 However, in men, the prolapse is more often related to abnormalities of the valve leaflets that tend to get worse over time.
 This can lead to severe mitral regurgitation.

 - Mitral regurgitation – In the past, rheumatic fever was the most often cause of mitral regurgitation.
 Today, mitral valve prolapse in men, endocarditis, ischemic heart disease and dilated cardiomyopathy are the most common causes.

 The pulmonary valve, or pulmonic valve, is located between the right ventricle and the pulmonary artery.
 It allows oxygen-poor blood to flow from the right side of the heart to the lungs for oxygenation.
 Disorders of this valve include:

-Adult disorders of the pulmonic valve – In adults, the pulmonic valve most often is damaged because of pulmonary hypertension (abnormally high pressure within the blood vessels in the lungs), usually related to chronic obstructive pulmonary disease.
-Damage from rheumatic fever and endocarditis is relatively rare.
+- Adult disorders of the pulmonic valve – In adults, the pulmonic valve most often is damaged because of pulmonary hypertension (abnormally high pressure within the blood vessels in the lungs).
+Pulmonary hypertension can be related to chronic obstructive pulmonary disease or severe sleep apnea.
+It can also develop without any known underlying cause (called primary pulmonary hypertension).
+Damage from rheumatic fever or endocarditis is relatively rare.